Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Views on Theoretical Equivalence

 \section{Views on Theoretical Equivalence}

 Discussions of theoretical equivalence almost invariably begin with a notion of \textit{empirical equivalence}.
 If two theories disagree in terms of the empirical content associated with them, then no further analysis is necessary: they are inequivalent \emph{tout court}.
 The reason for this is that empirical goings-on are naturally regarded as supervening on physical goings-on.
 At a minimum, theories should necessarily have the same empirical content if they are to be considered equivalent.
 This means that two theories must have the same range of applicability regarding empirical scenarios they describe and provide indistinguishable predictions for the observational phenomena.
 To be slightly more specific, we can understand that models $M$ of a theory $T$ will have empirical substructures, which can represent observable phenomena.
 Suppose, for every $M$ of $T$, there is an $M'$ of $T'$, where the empirical substructures of $M$ and $M'$ are isomorphic.
 Then, $T$ and $T'$ can be understood to be empirically equivalent \parencite{VanFraassenBas1980-VANTSI}.

 This is a fairly general way of stating what empirical equivalence amounts to.
-As we have seen above, showing that two theories possess equivalent dynamical content is often taken to be sufficient to demonstrate empirical equivalence within the physical sciences.
+As we have seen above, showing that two theories possess equivalent dynamical content through their equations of motion is often taken to be sufficient to demonstrate empirical equivalence within the physical sciences.
 While we do not attempt to provide a fully exhaustive and all-encompassing definition of empirical equivalence (we can be pragmatic about this!---see \S\ref{Pragmatic}), one of the goals of this paper is to demonstrate clearly that within the physical sciences there is important content \textit{beyond} dynamics that should factor into our analyses of empirical equivalence.
 That is, dynamical equivalence alone is not sufficient to establish empirical equivalence.

 Those of a positivist persuasion would consider empirical equivalence to be a sufficient criterion for establishing theoretical equivalence because they would argue that a theory's meaning and content is exhausted by its empirical consequences.
 Yet, most subscribe to the idea that empirical equivalence is a necessary but not sufficient condition for theoretical equivalence, because there are meaningful theoretical claims beyond strict empirical consequences, such as two theories differing in regards to ``what structure they attribute to the world, what sorts of entities exist in the world, or what the laws of nature are" \parencite[p.~5]{Weatherall2018-WEATEI}.
 This has motivated philosophers to propose further, stronger criteria for establishing theoretical equivalence that go beyond empirical consequences.
 These can be roughly broken down into formal notions of equivalence and interpretational equivalence.
 This literature is vast and we make no attempt at a fully exhaustive description of the possibilities.